 His simple yet impressive life resume is what seems to be leaving me with so many questions and ill feelings after someone passes.
 I just wish after someone passed you could sit with them and go over everything and see how they felt about it.
 I suppose they don’t feel about it, because they are dead.

 At this time last year, closer to the beginning of February, my aunt passed away.
 I wrote a post about it then but my site crashed so we don’t have it.
-In short she had a much different life, drug addiction and abusive relationships with bad people.
+In short she had a much different life; she battled drug addiction and abusive relationships with bad people.
+I wish she had known about places like Enterhealth, so that she could have won that battle at least.
 She wasn’t a bad person though, she was actually a very caring person.
 I have so many questions for her.
 I just have become overly concerned with the idea of mortality in the past few years, possibly a symptom of this sweet, sweet anxiety disorder.

 Hard to feel relieved when anyone has passed without having any solid answers but specifically answers about how they felt.
 I don’t take issue with there being an afterlife or not, I also don’t have an answer for it either.
 I envy people who do but it’s not as concerning to me as what happens when you are here and how you feel.
 I have very religious friends who find purpose in everything they do because it is for a higher power.
 I also have people in my life who know 100% there is no god and therefore they have no questions.
 I am equally jealous of both people.
 That gives them answers.
 ‘I know everything I am doing is for the right reason for my higher power’ or ‘we live, we die, that’s it, nothing more.’
 But death only leaves me with more questions and it’s absolutely because 50% of what I worry about is just if I am doing a good enough job, working hard enough, ever going to be happy or if my family and friends are proud of me.
 All reasons to be doing it but at the moment without answers.